 What is portfolio margin and why does it matter?

-Portfolio margin calculates required capital across all positions in your account, recognizing that long calls + short puts on the same underlying offset risk.
+Portfolio margin calculates required capital across all positions in an account.
+It recognizes positions that offset some risk.
 Deribit uses portfolio margin by default.
-For multi-leg options strategies (iron condors, straddles, calendars), portfolio margin can reduce capital requirements by 50-70% compared to isolated-margin platforms like Binance Options.
+For multi-leg strategies, portfolio margin can reduce required capital by 50-70% compared with isolated margin.

 Should I trade crypto options for income?